dfkaye/dfkaye-blog/content/demos/calculator/index.md

 + accessibility support - screen readers, alert text, keyboard navigation and input
 + mimmicking MS Windows Calculator expressions: output is fairly straight-forward, but the expression text logic is **complicated**.
 + 2 safe-math bugs found
-+ no-op when appending digit creates value greater than safe integer limit.
++ no update if next digit creates output greater than safe integer limit
++ appends decimal even if output at safe integer limit
 + error states
 + explain CSS grid rules to mimic keyboard navigation in MS Windows Calculator
 + explain SAM pattern and why the calculator is based on it